maurizioPp/20-Web-Projects-With-Vanilla-JavaScript/README.md

-# 20 vanilla Javascript projects
+# 20 20 Web Projects With Vanilla JavaScript

 Course by Brad Traversy